hiro08gh/reactity/README.md

 ## License

-reactomic is available under MIT-License and can therefore be used in any project free of charge.
+reactity is available under MIT-License and can therefore be used in any project free of charge.